tim-harding/HardingShaders/README.md

 ## Maya installation
-Download the [latest release](https://github.com/timmythetiny/HardingShaders/releases) and unzip it.
+Download the DLL and source code from the [latest release](https://github.com/timmythetiny/HardingShaders/releases) and unzip it.
 In the following steps, you may choose to install files anywhere, though a common choice would be C:\solidangle\mtoadeploy\shaders, or a network location if sharing with a studio.
-Copy the folders `bin` and `ae` from the Assets folder to your install location, and then copy the file HardingShaders.dll to the `bin` folder as well.
+Copy the folders `bin` and `ae` from the unzipped source code Assets folder to your install location, and then copy the file HardingShaders.dll to the `bin` folder as well.
 In your Maya.env, add the variable ARNOLD_PLUGIN_PATH pointing to your `bin` folder, and the variable MTOA_TEMPLATES_PATH pointing to your `ae` folder.
 The shaders should be available the next time you open Maya.

 ## Building for Windows